Here are some tips to plan and successfully carry out age-appropriate hikes while keeping children safe, motivated, and cheerful along the way.

 - Check the distance, terrain, and elevation gained.
 Is it appropriate for each person in the group?

 - Remember that young or inexperienced hikers tire easily; turn around sooner rather than later, even if this means not “finishing” your hike.

 - Let someone know where you’re going and when you are expecting to return.

 - Wear appropriate shoes (hiking boots or sneakers).

 - Dress in layers of weather appropriate clothing (e.g. absorbent synthetics, fleece, waterproof jackets).

-- Protect yourself from tick bites by using a repellent that contains Permethrin on your clothes and one that contains DEET for your skin, and wearing long, light colored pants tucked into long, white socks.
+- Protect yourself from tick bites by using a repellent that contains Permethrin on your clothes and wearing long, light colored pants tucked into long, white socks.
+Learn more

 - Bring hats and gloves if it’s cold, or sun block, hats, and bug spray if it’s hot.